wildminder/ComfyUI-VoxCPM/README.md

     *   **Lower (e.g., 5-10):** For a quick snack.
 Perfect for fast drafts and experiments.
     *   **Higher (e.g., 15-25):** For a gourmet meal.
 This lets the model "simmer" longer, refining the audio for superior detail and naturalness.

----
-Happy creating! 🎉 Start with the default settings and tweak from there.
-The kitchen is yours!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>